 - May Cause Autoimmune Diseases

-Since chlorella can cause the immune system to become more active, it can increase the risk of autoimmune conditions like multiple sclerosis, lupus, rheumatoid arthritis, and other conditions.
+Since chlorella can cause the immune system to become more active, it can increase the risk of autoimmune conditions like multiple sclerosisi XAn autoimmune disease that affects the central nervous system (brain, spinal cord, and optical nerves). , lupus, rheumatoid arthritisi XA chronic autoimmune and anti-inflammatory disease that mainly affects many joints at once and causes swelling and pain. , and other conditions.

 Where to buy chlorella?